Jennifer K. Bell, M.H.S., PA-C

 - Counseling Patients

-LHU’s 24-month program leads to a Masters of Health Science Degree and a certificate as a Physician Assistant.
-LHU’s offers four locations for study:
+Commonwealth University - Lock Haven’s 24-month program leads to a Masters of Health Science Degree and a certificate as a Physician Assistant.
+The LHU PA Program is offered at three locations:

 Students and graduates highly rate the quality of their educational experience and their preparedness for entry-level clinical practice.
 While emphasizing primary care, program graduates work in a variety of clinical settings including: